TasneemJarrar/TasneemJarrar/README.md

 # 👋 Hi there!
 I'm Tasneem

-I'm a passionate Computer Engineering student at PTUK - Tulkarm .  passionate about Web Development and AI , exploring new technologies, and building exciting projects.
+I'm a passionate Computer Engineering student at PTUK - Tulkarm.  passionate about Web Development and AI, exploring new technologies, and building exciting projects.

 ---